Laos

-Laos, officially the Lao People's Democratic Republic (LPDR), (Note: ສາທາລະນະລັດ ປະຊາທິປະໄຕ ປະຊາຊົນລາວ) is the only landlocked country in Southeast Asia.
-Located on the Indochinese Peninsula, it is bordered by Myanmar and China to the northwest, Vietnam to the east, Cambodia to the southeast, and Thailand to the west and southwest.
-Having a population of approximately 8 million, its capital and most populous city is Vientiane.
+Laos, officially the Lao People's Democratic Republic (LPDR), (Note: ສາທາລະນະລັດ ປະຊາທິປະໄຕ ປະຊາຊົນລາວ) is a country in Mainland Southeast Asia, and the only landlocked country in Southeast Asia.
+It is bordered by Myanmar and China to the northwest, Vietnam to the east, Cambodia to the southeast, and Thailand to the west and southwest.
+Laos has a population of more than 7.5 million, and its capital and most populous city is Vientiane.
+It has three UNESCO World Heritage Sites: the town of Luang Prabang, the temple complex of Vat Phou, and the Plain of Jars.
+Laos participates in the Greater Mekong Subregion economic cooperation programme and is a member of ASEAN, the Asia-Pacific Trade Agreement, East Asia Summit, La Francophonie, and the World Trade Organization.

-The country traces its historic and cultural identity to Lan Xang, a kingdom which existed from the 13th to 18th centuries.
-Through its location, the kingdom was a hub for overland trade.
-In 1707, Lan Xang split into three kingdoms: Luang Prabang, Vientiane, and Champasak.
-In 1893, these kingdoms were unified under French protection as part of French Indochina.
+The kingdom of Lan Xang existed from the 13th to 18th centuries and was a hub for overland trade through its territory.
+In 1707 it split into three kingdoms: Luang Prabang, Vientiane, and Champasak.
+In 1893, these kingdoms were unified under French rule as part of French Indochina.
 Laos was under Japanese administration during World War II, gaining independence in 1945 before returning to French administration until achieving autonomy in 1949.
-The country regained full independence in 1953 as the Kingdom of Laos, with a constitutional monarchy under Sisavang Vong.
-A Civil War from 1959 to 1975 saw the communist Pathet Lao, supported by North Vietnam, China and the Soviet Union, oppose the Royal Lao Armed Forces, backed by the United States.
-The war ended with the establishment of the Lao People's Democratic Republic in 1975 that aligned with the Soviet Union until the latter's dissolution in 1991.
+It regained full independence in 1953 as the Kingdom of Laos, with a constitutional monarchy under Sisavang Vong.
+A civil war from 1959 to 1975 saw the communist Pathet Lao (supported by China, North Vietnam, and the Soviet Union) oppose the Royal Lao Armed Forces (backed by the United States).
+It ended with the Lao People's Revolutionary Party's establishment of the Lao People's Democratic Republic in 1975.

-Laos is home to several UNESCO World Heritage Sites, including the historic town of Luang Prabang, the ancient temple complex of Vat Phou, and the Plain of Jars.
-As one of the five active communist states as of 2025, and the only one that self-designates as a people's democratic state, Laos has been governed by the Lao People's Revolutionary Party (LPRP) since 1975.
-It has used market-oriented reforms.
-Laos's development strategy emphasizes regional connectivity through infrastructure development.
-The 2021 completion of the Laos–China Railway (LCR), connecting Vientiane to Kunming, has increased trade and tourism accessibility.
-The country participates in the Greater Mekong Subregion economic cooperation program, focusing on cross-border infrastructure and energy projects.
-The World Bank has recognized Laos as one of Southeast Asia and Pacific's fastest growing economies, with annual GDP growth averaging 7.4% since 2009, driven by expanding tourism, energy exports, and foreign investment.
-While classified as a least developed country by the United Nations, Laos is a member of ASEAN, the Asia-Pacific Trade Agreement, East Asia Summit, La Francophonie, and the World Trade Organization.